apolakipso/FormatRadio/README.md

 * **name** the name of the sample pack as it will be displayed in the selection list
 * **url** URL of the zip file to download
 * **source** optional URL for the sample pack's website (not used anywhere yet)
+* **mode** Allows overriding the mode set in the profile, set to ``convertOnly`` for sample packs you only want to convert without changing the folder structure.
+* **path** specifies the path to the numbered sample folders within the archive, this is treated as the root folder of the sample pack.

+### Example 1: Regular *Music Radar* archive

+This is a regular zip file containing samples, the selected profile will determine how these are organized.

 ```json
 {